State-of-the-Art Diagnostic Services

 Exercise Tolerance Stress Test

 Commonly called a stress test, this is a procedure that records blood pressure and the heart’s electrical activity (ECG) during exercise.
-The exercise is usually done on a treadmill.
+The exercise is done on a treadmill or bicycle.

 Stress Test with Nuclear Medicine Imaging

-In this diagnostic test, heart scans are performed immediately following exercise, which can help locate areas of your heart muscle that may have reduced circulation.
-A small IV is inserted so that a radioactive substance can be injected during exercise.
-About 15 to 30 minutes after exercise, you will be asked to lie still while a scanner takes pictures of your heart while both arms are raised above your head.
-You may be asked to return the following day for a second resting scan.
+In this diagnostic test, heart scans are performed before and after exercise, which can help locate areas of your heart muscle that may have reduced circulation.
+A small IV is inserted so that a radioactive substance can be injected before and during exercise.
+After injection, you will be asked to lie still while a scanner takes pictures of your heart while your hands are raised above your head.
+The scan time takes no longer than 20 minutes.

 Medication Stress Test with Nuclear Medicine Imaging